-We have incurred net losses of approximately \$6.8 million for the six months ended June 30, 2006, \$12.1 million for the year ended December 31, 2005 and \$70.0 million, \$48.5 million, and \$59.6 million for 2004, 2003, and 2002, respectively.
-As of June 30, 2006, our accumulated deficit was approximately \$298.4 million.
-The Company's consolidated financial statements for the years ended December 31, 2005 and 2004 have been prepared on a "going concern" basis; however, in its report dated February 1, 2006 regarding those financial statements, our registered independent public accounting firm referred to substantial doubt about the Company's ability to continue as a going concern as a result of recurring losses, net capital deficiency and negative cash flows.
+We have incurred net losses of approximately \$9.7 million for the nine months ended September 30, 2006, \$12.1 million for the year ended December 31, 2005 and \$70.0 million and \$48.5 million for 2004 and 2003, respectively.
+As of September 30, 2006, our accumulated deficit was approximately \$301.3 million.
+The Company's consolidated financial statements for the years ended December 31, 2005 and 2004 were prepared on a "going concern" basis; however, in its report dated February 1, 2006 regarding those financial statements, our registered independent public accounting firm expressed substantial doubt about the Company's ability to continue as a going concern as a result of recurring losses, net capital deficiency and negative cash flows.
 Our future profitability will depend on many factors, including: (i) the Company's ability to secure additional financing to fund continued operations, (ii) the successful completion of the formulation development, clinical testing and acceptable regulatory review of product candidates utilizing the Aversion® Technology; (iii) the receipt of issued patents from the U.S. Patent and Trademark Office ("PTO") for the material claims in the Company's patent applications relating to the Aversion® Technology; (iv) the Company's ability to negotiate and execute appropriate licensing, development and commercialization agreements with qualified third parties relating to the Company's product candidates; and (v) the successful commercialization by licensees of products incorporating the Aversion® Technology without infringing the patents and other intellectual property rights of third parties.
 We cannot assure you that we will ever have a product approved by the FDA, that we will bring any product to market or, if we are successful in doing so, that we will ever become profitable.